-Rental income from operating leases on properties owned by the fund is recognised on a straight line basis over the term of the lease.
+Net rental income from operating leases on properties owned by the Fund is recognised on a straight line basis over the term of the lease.
 Any lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.
 Contingent rents are only recognised when contractually due.